-The Vasilicos in Santorini sits side by side with the local monastery, but there’s nothing monkish about its seven seductive suites, whose sea-and-volcano views might be the best on the island.
+The Vasilicos in Santorini is next door to the local monastery, but there’s nothing monkish about its seven seductive suites, whose sea-and-volcano views might be the best on the island.
 This former family home will win your heart with flower-graced rooms, cave-carved bathrooms, hot tubs set in flowerbeds and delicious food.

 Get this when you book through us: